hisnameisjimmy/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow you to persist a login across time.
+So, instead of things disappearing the next page refresh, or after closing, a sessions can make it so that there is continuity to the user experience for whatever length of time you deem secure.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes and salts passwords so that they are not human readable.
+Decrypting them can take extraordinary amounts of time depending on how long the password is and what salt number you use.

 - [ ] What does bcrypt do to slow down attackers?

+It hashes the password multiple times, so that without konwing the algorithm or the number of times it is salted, it becomes insanely difficult to decrypt.

 - [ ] What are the three parts of the JSON Web Token?

+1) Payload
+2) Secret
+3) Options

 ## Minimum Viable Product